brandonmpetty/Doxa/README.md

 * PSNR

 **Native Image Support**
-* Portal Pixel Map: RGBA PAM
+* Portable Pixel Map: RGBA PAM

 ## Overview
 The goal of this library is to provide the building blocks one might use to advance the state of handwritten manuscript binarization.